 Mike Cohn has divided his blogs into several helpful categories.
 One of those categories is something he is quite passionate about: user stories.
 It’s a marketing tool that’s proven to be incredibly successful, and Mike is happy to show you how to do it like a pro!
 Other categories include; team management, product backlogs, scrummaster topics and scrum team blogs.
 Mike also delves into project management software and how it can work to make your tasks easier.
 A highly resourceful blog for beginner and veteran PMs.

-Do it now–create a folder in your bookmarks bar and collect all 28 of these blogs.
+Do it now–create a folder in your bookmarks bar and collect all of these project management blogs.
 As a project manager, you’ll grow your career and achieve customer success by following the advice of these experts.
 Videos, articles, interviews, Q&As and even slides; what more could you possibly want.
 It’s all here, you just need to grab it and make it your own.